jpgordon00/UnityFileDownloader/README.md

    MyObjectCreator.Create().SetInt(1); // creates a MyObject with 1 set as some property MyObjectCreate.Create().SetInt(1).SomeProperty().YouGetIt();
 ```
+- More accurate progress calculation.
+Currently, progress is calculated linearily with each succesful file increasing the progress by a porportional amount.
+> Each file should increase the progress by a weighted percentage instead.
+If file progress is calculated by file size instead of number of files, progress would be more near the actual amount.
 - Use of multi-threaded file downloading.
 - Remove dependence on MonoBehavior by replacing IEnumerator's with [async and await](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
 - Allow use of different fullfillers of downloaders, for example [WebClient](https://www.c-sharpcorner.com/blogs/consume-webapi-using-webclient-in-c-sharp).